billbrod/spatial-frequency-preferences/README.md

    [WinawerLab's MRI_tools](https://github.com/WinawerLab/MRI_tools)).
 This
    is accomplished by the `preprocess`, `rearrange_preprocess_extras`, and `rearrange_preprocess` rules in the Snakefile.
-4. Create design matrices for each run (`python sfp/design_matrices.py -s subject_name behavioral_results_path`).
-The `behavioral_results`
-   h5py file is created when the experiment is run and the `unshuffled_stim_descriptions` csv file is created when the stimuli are created (you can probably trust the default for its path).
-This is done by the `create_design_matrices` rule
+4. Create design matrices for each run This is done by the `create_design_matrices` rule
 5. Run GLMdenoise (`runGLM.m`) and save out the nifti outputs, done by the `GLMdenoise` and `save_results_niftis` rules.
 6. Align to freesurfer anatomy and get into the mgz format, done by